cac-t-u-s/cac-t-u-s.github.io/pages/objects.md

 The object box generally has several inputs and the same number of outputs.

-* **Inputs are arguments of the constructors**: they are the attributes or parameters that allow to build an instance of the class.
+* **Inputs are arguments of the constructors**: they are the attributes or parameters used to build an instance of the class.

 * **Outputs are accessors** to read or access these attributes.